 When I went on birth control when I was 18 years old, I remember heaving a sigh of relief.
 “Thank God I don’t have to worry as much about getting pregnant anymore,” I thought to myself.
 Popping my daily pill, which I fondly referred to as my “Altoid,” helped me feel less anxious.

 Fast-forward nearly 15 years later.
 Now that I’m in my late twenties and considering when I want to have kids, things are a little different.
 Instead of my birth control relieving anxiety, I find it’s actually causing it.
 Did the years of diligently taking my “Altoid” actually harm my ability to one day conceive?
-Is my current contraception method, the Mirena intrauterine device (IUD), negatively impacting my fertility, due to hormones or the fact that there’s a plastic foreign object, you know, just chilling out in my uterus?
-When I take it out in a few years, how long will it be until my fertility returns?
+(The quick answer: no.) Is my current contraception method, the Mirena intrauterine device (IUD), negatively impacting my fertility, due to hormones or the fact that there’s a plastic foreign object, you know, just chilling out in my uterus?
+(Again, no.) When I take it out in a few years, how long will it be until my fertility returns?
+(Right away.)

 Online articles with frightening headlines left me confused and anxious.
 So, discouraged yet determined, I turned to science.
 I spent hours scouring clinical studies and trustworthy sources for conclusions.
 As a result of my late night research project, I learned a lot about what experts have to say about birth control and how it influences fertility.